• Skip to primary navigation

 Location: Prospect Park is bounded by Park Slope, Prospect Heights, Prospect Lefferts Gardens, Flatbush, and Windsor Terrace neighborhoods.
 The park has many entrances … enter at the impressive Grand Army Plaza if it’s your first visit.

-Brooklyn’s most iconic park is beautiful, expansive Prospect Park.
-The was designed by the same men who created Central Park, Frederick Law Olmsted and Calvert Vaux.
-You’ll probably notice similarities between the two parks, such as stone arches, classical architecture, and the use of waterways.
+Brooklyn's most iconic park is beautiful, expansive Prospect Park.
+It was designed by the same men who created Central Park, Frederick Law Olmsted and Calvert Vaux.
+You'll probably notice similarities between the two parks, such as stone arches, classical architecture, and the use of waterways.
 The park has a huge list of amenities, including playgrounds and sports fields, a zoo, an indigenous forest, a paved loop for running, walking or biking, countless trails, a carousel, fishing, a dog beach, and so much more.

 Make sure to check the events calendar before your visit.
 I took a free waterfall tour recently, and it was so fun!